 Kingsmill Bond, a top energy analyst who has expertise in financial market and energy analysis, will join RMI in January 2022, to extend insights into the energy transition for the financial sector.
 With the move, RMI and London-based Carbon Tracker commit to strengthening collaboration around financial analysis of the energy transition and market-based solutions to climate change.

-Kingsmill Bond will assume the role of senior principal with RMI’s strategic analysis and engagement group, focused on energy analysis for the financial sector.
+Kingsmill Bond will assume the role of senior principal with RMI’s Strategy Team, focused on energy analysis for the financial sector.
 Bond has 25 years’ experience working as a sell-side equity analyst, including for Deutsche Bank, Sberbank and Citibank in London, Hong Kong and Moscow.
 For the past four years at Carbon Tracker, he has written extensively about the impact of the energy transition on financial markets and geopolitics and authored a series of reports on the myths of the energy transition.
 Bond’s research shows that the shift to clean energy is already the major factor shaping financial markets in the 21st century and that positive trends in costs and technology will only continue.